 Machine Learning for Businesses

-Supervised Learning is becoming a good friend for marketing business in particular.
+Supervised Learning is becoming a good friend for a marketing business in particular.
 For example how much money will we make by spending more dollars on digital advertising?
 Or even making small predictions for stock markets i.e. What’s going to happen to the stock market tomorrow?

 Supervised Machine Learning -SML

-How it’s powering our businesses to make sure we survive and get best out of what we do.
+How it’s powering our businesses to make sure we survive and get the best out of what we do.
 Supervised Machine Learning is

 - Making predictions based on evidence in the presence of uncertainty